canonical/ubuntu-pro-client/docs/howtoguides/enable_anbox.rst

 .. note::
-    Anbox Cloud is supported on all recent Ubuntu LTS releases (from 20.04 LTS onwards).
+    Anbox Cloud is supported on all recent Ubuntu LTS releases (from 20.04 LTS onward).
 Refer to the `Anbox Cloud requirements page`_ for more details.

 ..
 Make sure Pro is up to date
 .. include:: ./enable-disable/update-pro.txt